alters-mit/sticky_mitten_avatar/README.md

 Use the [StickyMittenAvatarController](Documentation/sma_controller.md) to create avatars and move them around the scene with a high-level API. **For a detailed API, [read this](Documentation/sma_controller.md).**

-For the API for output data (data received from the build), see **Fields (Output Data)** below.
+- For the API for output data (data received from the build), see **Fields (Output Data)** below.
+- For how and why API calls might fail, [read this](Documentation/fail_state.md).

-For further low-level documentation, [read these documents](https://github.com/alters-mit/sticky_mitten_avatar/tree/master/Documentation).
+- For further lower-level documentation, [read these documents](https://github.com/alters-mit/sticky_mitten_avatar/tree/master/Documentation).

+- For more information regarding TDW, see the [TDW repo](https://github.com/threedworld-mit/tdw/).

 #### General